Virginia Pinelands Program

-- Restoring Habitat: We collaborate with partners at the College of William & Mary’s Center for Conservation Biology, as well as state and federal agencies, to monitor the population of Virginia's rarest bird, the red-cockaded woodpecker, at Piney Grove Preserve and Great Dismal Swamp NWR.
+- Restoring Habitat: We collaborate with partners at the College of William & Mary’s Center for Conservation Biology, as well as state and federal agencies, to monitor the population red-cockaded woodpecker populations at Piney Grove Preserve and Great Dismal Swamp NWR.

 - Land Management: We work with private landowners to restore globally rare pine savanna habitat.
 Through the Virginia Aquatic Resources Trust Fund, we are restoring forested wetlands to establish strategically located wildlife corridors.